wavefrontHQ/docs/pages/doc/integrations_tas_howto.md

   <!-- Margarita - check whether the above is still true-->
 * **Tanzu Observability by Wavefront Requirements**
   To set up the Tanzu Application Service integration on your Operations for Applications instance, you must have:
-  * Access to a Operations for Applications instance with a URL like `https://example.wavefront.com`.
+  * Access to a Operations for Applications instance.
   * At a minimum, **Integrations** permission on that Operations for Applications instance.
   * This version of the Tanzu Observability by Wavefront nozzle is compatible with Wavefront proxy version 10.14 and later.